Audi A3 Sportback (2016-2020) Review

 If you want a family hatchback that makes you smile every time you climb inside, then the Audi A3 Sportback needs to be on your list.
 It has a fantastic, upmarket cabin, the latest technology and is decently spacious inside too.
 You will pay more for one than a VW Golf, Skoda Octavia or Ford Focus, though.

-Although it was released in 2013, an update in 2016 gave the A3 Sportback redesigned headlights, new bumpers and some extra infotainment technology inside.
-It’s a very smart looking car, with that bold grille and handsome profile, as well as the sharply angled headlights.
-You get a similar look on the other A3 models on sale – the A3 saloon with its traditional boot, the open-top A3 Cabriolet and the downright rapid S3 and RS3 performance models.
+The Audi A3 is a very smart looking car on the outside, with a bold grille and handsome profile, as well as the sharply angled headlights.
+You get a similar look on the other A3 models on sale – the A3 saloon, open-top A3 Cabriolet and rapid S3 and RS3.

-You’ll be impressed by the Audi A3 Sportback interior, where everything from the minimalist design to the materials and build quality surpasses the BMW 1 Series and the Mercedes A-Class.
+Inside, the materials and build quality surpass that of a BMW 1 Series or Mercedes A-Class.
 The highlight of the cabin is the optional Virtual Cockpit that replaces the old-fashioned speedo and rev-counter dials with a customisable digital screen that can show the satellite-navigation map, your Spotify playlist or just how fast you’re going.
-It’s an option you’ll want to have because it makes the Audi A3 Sportback feel cutting edge inside, but it doesn’t come cheap.

 The Virtual Cockpit digital driver display looks awesome and makes following sat-nav directions easier and safer because you can keep your eyes on the road.
 You'll love it